jijihohococo/ichi-orm/README.md

 Blog::find(1)->restore();
 ```

-If you want to force to delete your data (whatever it is able to soft delete function or not), you can do as shown as before.
+If you want to force to delete your data (whatever it is able to be soft deleted or not), you can do as shown as before.

 ```php
 Blog::find(1)->forceDelete();